microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   **matrices –** a dictionary that maps from the matrix name to the actual matrix.
 The names of the matrices in the dictionary should be equal to the subsections in the reader configurations.

-    -   returns – true if there is more data, false if end of epoch is reached.
+    -   returns – true if there is more data, false if the end of an epoch is reached.

 -   **GetLabelMapping –** Get the label map from the reader